-For unit-linked funds, we deduct an Annual Management Charge from the funds and this charge is calculated daily and taken monthly from your plan by cancelling units.
+For unit-linked funds, we deduct an Annual Management Charge from the funds and this charge is already reflected in the price of the units.
 The amount of charge we deduct depends on the funds you choose to invest in and the amount of your original investment.
 For more information, please read your Fund Guide.

 We calculate and take the charge for With-Profits funds differently.